-Number of Years Credited Service Present Value of Accumulated Benefit Payment During Last Fiscal Year Name Plan Name (#) (\$) (\$) Mr. Deily Restoration Plan for Cryovac Employees 34.0833 0 0
+Number of Present Value of

+Years Credited Accumulated Payment During

+Service Benefit Last Fiscal Year

+Name Plan Name (#) (\$) (\$)

+Mr. Deily Restoration Plan for Cryovac Employees 34.0833 0 0

-The Restoration Plan for Cryovac Employees provides a retirement benefit that is based on the amount by which the benefit assuming the participant had remained in the prior employer's defined benefit plan until retirement exceeds assumed benefits under our Profit-Sharing Plan plus the accrued benefit as of March 31, 1998 under the prior employer's plan.
-This calculation resulted in an accumulated benefit for Mr. Deily of \$0 at December 31, 2017.
+The Restoration Plan for Cryovac Employees provides a retirement benefit that is based on the amount by which the benefit assuming the participant had remained in the prior employer's defined benefit plan until retirement exceeds assumed profit-sharing benefits under our 401(k) and Profit-Sharing Plan plus the accrued benefit as of March 31, 1998 under the prior employer's plan.
+This calculation resulted in an accumulated benefit for Mr. Deily of \$0 at December 31, 2020.

-The number of years of credited service at December 31, 2017 includes service with the prior employer of 15.3 years for Mr. Deily.
-The present value of the accumulated benefit at December 31, 2017 is calculated assuming a retirement age of 65.
+The number of years of credited service at December 31, 2020 includes service with the prior employer of 15.3 years for Mr. Deily.
+The present value of the accumulated benefit at December 31, 2020 is calculated assuming a retirement age of 65.
 The Restoration Plan for Cryovac Employees provides for normal retirement at age 65 and early retirement at age 55.
 Benefits are generally paid as a single life annuity, but benefits may be paid in other forms, including joint and survivor annuities.

-The normal retirement benefit is a monthly amount equal to the excess of (a) the sum of 1% of the average of the annual compensation for the highest five consecutive 12-month periods during the last 15 years of service (the final average compensation) plus 0.4 of 1% of the final average compensation in excess of the average Social Security wage bases during the 35 years ending with the year in which the participant attains Social Security retirement age, multiplied by the years of credited service, over (b) the accrued monthly benefit as of March 31, 1998 under the defined benefit plan maintained by the prior employer plus the participant's assumed accrued benefit under our Profit-Sharing Plan.
-The early retirement benefit is calculated in a similar manner after applying actuarial equivalent factors to the calculation described in (a) of the preceding sentence and based on the early retirement factors in effect on March 31, 1998 under the defined by the prior employer.
-The participant's assumed accrued benefit under our Profit-Sharing Plan maintained by the prior to 2003 and 8.5% annual interest beginning in 2003 to our contributions to the Profit-Sharing Plan each year from the date of contribution to the date of determination, summing all of these adjusted contributions, and converting the result to an annual benefit payable for the life of the participant.
+The normal retirement benefit is a monthly amount equal to the excess of (a) the sum of 1% of the average of the annual compensation for the highest five consecutive 12-month periods during the last 15 years of service (the final average compensation) plus 0.4 of 1% of the final average compensation in excess of the average Social Security wage bases during the 35 years ending with the year in which the participant attains Social Security retirement age, multiplied by the years of credited service, over (b) the accrued monthly benefit as of March 31, 1998 under the defined benefit plan maintained by the prior employer plus the participant's assumed accrued profit sharing benefit under our 401(k) and Profit-Sharing Plan.
+The early retirement benefit is calculated in a similar manner after applying actuarial equivalent factors to the calculation described in (a) of the preceding sentence and based on the early retirement factors in effect on March 31, 1998 under the defined benefit plan maintained by the prior employer.
+The participant's assumed accrued profit-sharing benefit under our 401(k) and Profit-Sharing Plan is determined by crediting 10% annual interest prior to 2003 and 8.5% annual interest beginning in 2003 to our profit-sharing contributions to the 401(k) and Profit-Sharing Plan each year from the date of contribution to the date of determination, summing all of these adjusted contributions, and converting the result to an annual benefit payable for the life of the participant.
 The Restoration Plan for Cryovac Employees also provides a pre-retirement death benefit in the amount of 75% of the normal retirement benefit under a 75% joint and survivor annuity that would commence on the participant's 65th birthday.